The Best Cheap Kids Bikes

 Weight

 Ideally, a child’s bike should weigh no more than 30% of their own weight.
 This is often hard to achieve with budget bikes as they are usually made with heavier steel frames and lower-end components.
-At 17.6 lb., the REI’s Co-op REV is the lightest of our top picks.
+The REI’s Co-op REV and Retrospec Koda series are the lightest of our top picks.
 The Royalbaby Classic, which we do not recommend, was the heaviest at 24.5 lb.

 Quality of Build